LLNL/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

   * ``tearDown`` method, which deallocates and resets any data that will be re-allocated and/or initialized in subsequent kernel executions.

+.. important:: The ``tearDown`` method frees and/or resets all kernel data that
+               is allocated and/or initialized in the ``setUp`` method.

-  * ``updateChecksum`` method, which computes a checksum from the results of an execution of the kernel and adds it to the checksum value for the variant and tuning index that was run.
+  * ``updateChecksum`` method, which computes a checksum from the results of an execution of the kernel and adds it to the checksum value, which is a member of the ``KernelBase`` class, for the variant and tuning index that was run.

-.. important:: There will only be one instance of each kernel class created
-               by the program.
-Thus, each kernel class constructor and destructor must only perform operations that are not specific to any kernel variant.

-The ``setUp``, ``tearDown``, and ``updateChecksum`` methods will be called **each time a kernel variant is run**.
-We allocate and deallocate data arrays in the ``setUp`` and ``tearDown`` methods to prevent any performance timing bias that may be introduced by artificially reusing data in cache for example, when doing performance experiments.

 .. important:: The checksum must be computed in the same way for each variant
                of a  kernel so that checksums for different variants can be